savasp/digital-twin/README.md

-# digital twin
+# Digital Twin
-Experiments with a digital twin.

-The digital representation of a person.
+Experiments with a digital twin, a digital representation of a person.

+I wanted to learn/play with some technologies such as langchain, python, and open source LLMs.
+The "digital twin" is just the playground for my learning process.
+It's not meant to be a finished/polished experience.
+Suggestions/corrections are more than welcomed.

+More context and results at https://savas.me/

 ## Set up instructions

+You need to install [Python](https://www.python.org/) (I used v3.11) and [Ollama](https://ollama.com/).
+The `requirements.txt` files in some of the folder will ensure that the correct Python packages are installed (`pip3 install -r requirements.txt`).

 Start `ollama`: